GLOBAL MARKETS-Asia shares ease, euro slugged by energy crisis | Headlines

 The energy crisis is an added complication for the European Central Bank (ECB) as it meets this week to consider how much to raise interest rates.
 "Europe is faced with a dire energy outlook, with numerous anecdotes of firms cutting back production," said Tapas Strickland, head of market economics at NAB.

-Oil prices jumped along with the whole energy complex as a holiday in U.S. markets made for thin trading conditions.
-News of more coronavirus lockdowns in China only added to the jittery mood.
-MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.1%, and Japan's Nikkei was off 0.3%.

-Wall Street fared better as S&P 500 futures edged up 0.3% and Nasdaq futures 0.2%, though EUROSTOXX 50 futures were expected to open lower.
-The energy crisis is an added complication for the European Central Bank (ECB) as it meets this week to consider how much to raise interest rates.

-"Europe is faced with a dire energy outlook, with numerous anecdotes of firms cutting back production," said Tapas Strickland, head of market economics at NAB.
 "The ECB will undoubtedly decide to hike rates this week," he added "Markets are close to fully pricing in a 75bp hike after numerous ECB officials said they were leaning that way, though there is still likely to be a debate around 50 v 75."
+EURO, STERLING STRUGGLE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)